cbrennanpoole/Qualitative-Self/README.md

     - Demonstrate good attendance in accordance with plant attendance guidelines. • Self starter, ability to work with limited direction.
 33. Ability to present topics to small and large groups of people.
 34. Attend SES Committee Meetings.
-35. Demonstrated ability and qualified to facilitate
+35. Demonstrated ability.
+More than qualified to facilitate ` team-based problem-solving
-`
-team-based problem-solving
 `<br>